Ksamuel92/ruby-building-applications-setting-up-the-environment/README.md

 ## Conclusion

 To recap, in this lesson, we looked at two components commonly found in Ruby applications.
-The first is the run file, something that acts as the starting point of the application.
+The is file loads any required application files and handles any configuration thafirst is the run file, something that acts as the starting point of the application.
 The second is the `environment.rb` file.
-Typically loaded when an application is started or tests are run, this file loads any required application files and handles any configuration that has to happen every time the application starts.
+Typically loaded when an application is started or tests are run, tht has to happen every time the application starts.

 Combining the two, we have a multi-file application that is starting to show